rwalke/baRcodeR/README.md

 library(baRcodeR)
 ```

-OR install the pre-release access to the latest version:
+OR install the pre-release of the latest version:

 ```
 devtools::install_github("yihanwu/baRcodeR", build_vignettes = T)